FAQ For Dogs

 Systemic antibiotics are likely to impact the effectiveness of MICROMED for Dogs.
 Topical biocides such as tea tree oil, iodine and chlorhexidine are designed to kill all bacteria, good and bad.
 These products will kill the good microbes MICROMED for Dogs is trying to introduce to the dog’s biome.
-MICROMED for Dogs is a completely natural pro-biotic and is a stand alone system for bacterial and fungal problems.
+MICROMED for Dogs is a completely natural pro-biotic and is a stand alone system for minor bacterial and fungal problems.

 Q. Can I spray MICROMED for Dogs directly onto broken skin?

 We recommend spraying around any ‘broken skin’ initially for the first few days, as the live microbes will migrate from the outside in, to initiate healing, and avoiding spraying directly on the broken skin circumvents any ‘sting’ from the Micromed formulation, due to its natural, mild acidity.
 If there is no broken skin you are fine to spray liberally over the skin of the animal to ensure the skin is wet, but not dripping.
 The other option is to decant a small amount of the formulation to last you a few days, into a sterilised glass container and dilute this by 50% with bottled and chlorine-free water, to then use on any ‘broken skin’.